support@meisterdrucke.com · 0043 4257 29415

 Illustration

 Lloyd George as the New Conductor of the Coalition Government, December 1916 by Leonard Raven-Hill.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 liberal · politician · first · male · caricature · coalition · politics · liberals · conductor · music · baton · liberal · liberals · conservative · conservatives · party · parties · Private Collection / Bridgeman Images